casudo/Kickbase-Insights/README.md

 - Lineup planner: Add fitness
 - Docker container for easy deployment
 - Add battles
+- Transfererlöse: Hold player for X days
 **Backend:**
 - Fix all TODOs
 - Measure time of API calls and display them under Misc?
 - Add best practice to seperate duplicate variables names from modules (e.g. user and user.
 Which one is the module and which one is the variable?)
+- Use `main.py` only as starting point and move all code to different files (mabye in the modules?)
 **Misc:**
 - Add Postman workspace